 7. Look into the Camera When Speaking

 Remember to look directly into the camera when you are speaking and not at the video feed.
-If you look at the video image, your eyes will not be focussed on the person you are talking to, which can make you appear uninterested.
-Remember, even virtual meetings require proper eye contact in order to make sure you’re communicating effectively.
+If you look at the video image, your eyes will not be focused on the person you are talking to, making you appear uninterested.
+Remember, even virtual meetings require proper eye contact to make sure you’re communicating effectively.

 Looking at the camera when you are taking part in a video conference can be tricky if you are not used to doing it.
-Even so, if you persevere, you will get the hang of it, and it will make you look much more sincere and professional in virtual meetings.
+Even so, if you persevere, you will get the hang of it, making you look much more sincere and professional in virtual meetings.

 8. Mute Yourself When You Are Not Talking

 It is best practice to mute your microphone when you are not talking in a virtual meeting.
 Most videoconferencing apps have a mute button that you can press to turn off your microphone.
 If you do not mute yourself, your microphone will pick up background noise and any noises that you make, which can be distracting of the other participants in the meeting.

 Try not to interrupt a speaker during a virtual meeting, and do not start side conversations with participants while another speaker is presenting.
 If everyone tries to talk at the same time, the conference will fall into total disarray.
 Video conferencing apps like Zoom have a chat function, allowing you to leave text messages for other participants in the meeting.
 If you use the chat function to ask questions or make comments, the speaker can address those points when they have finished their presentation.